GerbilPL/python3-orange-funbox/README.md

 ### Prerequisites

-This module is written in python 2
+This modul has been ported to python 3

 ### How to install